tlswg/tls13-spec/draft-ietf-tls-tls13.md

 New Alert values are assigned by IANA as described in {{iana-considerations}}.

 #  Cryptographic Computations

 The TLS handshake establishes one or more input secrets which are combined to create the actual working keying material, as detailed below.
 The key derivation process incorporates both the input secrets and the handshake transcript.
-Note that because the handshake transcript includes the random values in the Hello messages, any given handshake will have different traffic secrets, even if the same input secrets are used, as is the case when the same PSK is used for multiple connections
+Note that because the handshake transcript includes the random values from the Hello messages, any given handshake will have different traffic secrets, even if the same input secrets are used, as is the case when the same PSK is used for multiple connections

 ## Key Schedule